top of page

 • There was no rainfall during or before the collapse.

-• FDOT requested a NEW WELL three days after the accident, approximately 650 feet away.
+• FDOT requested a new well three days after the accident, approximately 650 feet away.

-This was “expected,” he wrote, because the excavation bottom was at elevation 0’ to -1’, while the groundwater table in that area is typically between 3’ and 4’.
+• Juan Cardenas, P.E., project manager for Superior Construction, confirmed in writing that the excavation filled with groundwater after the excavator became stuck.
+This was “expected,” he wrote, because the excavation bottom was at elevation 0 to –1 feet, while groundwater in that area typically lies between 3 and 4 feet.

 In reality, FDOT was not excavating a stormwater pond or drainage basin at this location.
 The evidence is clear: